-1.1 Parcelhub Limited (“PHL”) acts as a data processor on behalf of its customers who, as data controllers, submit data through PHL’s software (“Parcelhub”) in order to access the services of providers of courier and postal despatch.
+1.1 Parcelhub Limited (“PHL”) acts as a data processor on behalf of its customers who, as data controllers, submit data through PHL’s software (“Parcelhub”) in order to access the services of providers of courier and postal despatch, or submit data to PHL for the purpose of contracting PHL to despatch items that it has stored and/or packed and prepared for despatch.
 PHL processes their data to this end and in order to provide supporting and related services.
 In certain cases the data so provided will relate to an identifiable subject and so is defined as “personal data” under EU General Data Protection Regulation 2016/679 (“GDPR”).
 This document serves the purpose of the written contract required to be in place between PHL and its customers (“Controller”) clarifying their responsibilities and liabilities under GDPR.

 2.1 PHL will act only on the written instructions of the Controller in processing any data supplied (“the Data”), personal or otherwise, unless required by law to act without such instruction.
-Agreement to trade with PHL under written Sales Agreements is taken to constitute consent to process the Data solely for the purposes necessary to perform the contracted services.
+Agreement to trade with PHL under written Sales Agreements, or by written acceptance of provided quotation for services, is taken to constitute consent to process the Data solely for the purposes necessary to perform the contracted services.